cunarist/eslint-config-clean-typescript/README.md

 [![NPM Version](https://img.shields.io/npm/v/eslint-config-clean-typescript)](https://www.npmjs.com/package/eslint-config-clean-typescript)

-**Enforce classic JavaScript syntax in TypeScript codebase by banning excessive keywords**
+**Enforce classic JavaScript features in TypeScript codebase by banning excessive keywords**

 Though TypeScript has brought us type-safety for web development, many developers agree on that it has too many duplicated keywords and ways of writing code to achieve the same thing.